 Our leadership in sustainability has been widely recognised.
-We have been CDP AA rated for Climate and Water for five years in succession.
-The Dow Jones Sustainability Index (DJSI), the longest standing, global sustainability benchmark system, has recently highlighted our position as one of the most sustainable pharmaceutical companies, based on an in-depth analysis of our economic, social and environmental performance.
-This is in addition to previous recognition of our progress this year, including by Bloomberg and the Financial Times Climate Leaders listing.
+We have been CDP AA rated for Climate and Water for six years in succession, and ranked amongst the top 100 most sustainable corporations in the world by Corporate Knights for five years in a row.
+The Dow Jones Sustainability Index (DJSI), the longest standing, global sustainability benchmark system, has highlighted our position as one of the most sustainable pharmaceutical companies, based on an in-depth analysis of our economic, social and environmental performance.
+This is in addition to previous recognition of our progress, including by Bloomberg and the Financial Times Climate Leaders listing.

 The continued contribution of AstraZeneca employees enables us to deliver on our Sustainability ambition and targets.
 I’m proud of where we are today and know that we’ll continue to raise the bar even higher in the future.